JG3233/Sudoku/README.md

 ## The Guts

 The printed board is gathered via an API call to the Sugoku Heroku app.
 They come in 3 flavors: easy, medium, and hard.
 The player can select which difficulty they prefer via the argument.
-Once the player is ready for the answer, simply tap any key and check your solution!
+When games end check the console to quit or play again!

 ### Solver